zach2good/Coro-Roro/PERFORMANCE_PLAN.md

 ## Executive Summary

 The Coro-Roro scheduler currently has **extremely high thread switching overhead** (23,338μs per switch) that makes it unsuitable for high-performance game server workloads requiring 2.5+ ticks per second across 20+ zones.
-This document outlines a comprehensive optimization strategy to achieve the target performance of **200ms per tick per zone**.
+This document outlines a comprehensive optimization strategy to achieve the target performance of **400ms per tick per zone**.

+**Important Design Decision:** To achieve the required performance targets, we are willing to break the original encapsulation rule that kept Task and coroutine implementation completely separate from the scheduler.
+The handle-based optimizations require tight coupling between coroutines and scheduler for optimal performance.

+**Scheduler Reference Strategy:** We will avoid global, static, or thread_local scheduler references.
+Instead, the scheduler reference will be automatically propagated through the coroutine promise system.
+The parent coroutine's scheduler reference is automatically inherited by child coroutines, making it invisible to client code while maintaining clean dependency injection.

+**Task Execution Dependency:** Tasks (coroutines) will require a scheduler to function - they cannot be executed standalone.
+This is an acceptable tradeoff for the performance benefits of handle-based optimizations and automatic scheduler reference propagation.

 ## Current Performance Analysis